Birds of North Carolina:

 Global Rank G5

 Piedmont Transient.
 In spring, very rare to rare in the eastern portion, and rare farther west.
 In fall, fairly common in the western portion, but uncommon over the central and eastern portions.
 Mainly mid- or late Apr to mid-May, and late Aug to late Oct.
 One reported on 27 Nov was extremely late.
-Five winter records: one was mist-netted and collected at Durham on 15 Feb 1967, the specimen corroborated by U.S. National Museum staff (Auk 85:499); one was photographed at Hillsborough, Orange, 24 Dec 2012* [Chat 77:6-10 link] [Chat 77:62 link]; one photographed in Cary (Wake), 20 Jan 2020 [Chat 84:70 link]; one photographed at a Charlotte feeder, 27-29 Jan 2021; and one photographed at a feeder south of Raleigh on 19 Feb 2021.
+Six winter records: one was mist-netted and collected at Durham on 15 Feb 1967, the specimen corroborated by U.S. National Museum staff (Auk 85:499); one was photographed at Hillsborough, Orange, 24 Dec 2012* [Chat 77:6-10 link] [Chat 77:62 link]; one photographed in Cary (Wake), 20 Jan 2020 [Chat 84:70 link]; one photographed at a Charlotte feeder, 27-29 Jan 2021; one photographed at a feeder south of Raleigh on 19 Feb 2021; and one photographed at a feeder in Gaston, 14 Feb into Mar 2024.
 Peak counts:

 Mountains Transient.
 In spring, rare to uncommon, mainly in valleys and elsewhere below about 3,500 feet.
 In fall, common over the region, at nearly all elevations; can be very common a day after a cold front, at higher elevations.
 Mainly late Apr to early May, and mid-Aug through Oct.
+Out of season was one photographed at Roan Mountain (Mitchell) on 19 Jul 2024.
 One at Mills River (Henderson) on 2 Dec 2006 was an extremely late fall migrant [Chat 71:48 link].
 Peak counts: "thousands", Great Smoky Mountains NP, 7 Sep 2002; 500, Blue Ridge Junction Overlook along the Blue Ridge Parkway, 21 Sep 2003.

 Finding Tips The species is difficult to miss on a day of birding in the mountains during much of September, such as at overlooks along the Blue Ridge Parkway (below the spruce-fir zone).